noorshaik95/slate/README.md

 - [ ] Enable TLS for gRPC connections
 - [ ] Configure CORS with specific origins
 - [ ] Enable rate limiting with appropriate thresholds
+- [ ] Configure appropriate body size limits for your use case
 - [ ] Set up monitoring alerts
 - [ ] Review and restrict role permissions
 - [ ] Implement token blacklist for logout